 (f) When a flight is booked with Germanwings, the flight destination or the departure or return airport cannot be changed in a rebooking.
 Rebooking is possible up to two (2) hours before the scheduled departure time.
-If a rebooking is carried out, a fee will be charged in the amount of EUR 35 for international routes or EUR 41.65 for domestic routes per person and route.
+If a rebooking is carried out, a fee will be charged in the amount of EUR 60 (domestic flights including VAT oder incl.) per person and route.
 In addition, any difference between the existing fare and the current fare, if greater, must be paid.

 (g) Special conditions apply to changes in bookings for flights with the airline SunExpress depending on the fare category.
 If the flight has been booked for a promotion fare (special offer), no change in booking is possible at any time.
 If the flight has been booked for the basic fare, the booking can be changed up to 24 hours before departure subject to the charges stated under 7.2 (b).